debmalya/ActiveMqStaleConnectionHandler/docs/Testing.md

 # Scenario 5
 Both the connection are stopped at beginning.
 Then they are started one by one.
-Recover service should be able to connect both of them after they have been started.
+Recovery service should be able to connect both of them after they have been started.

 Both the queues are deleted before test.